Learning the Basics of CDL Training: Classifications of a Commercial Driver’s License

 For the Class C license, you must hold one or more of these Class C CDL endorsements:

-READ The Big List of All Florida Trucking Companies
+READ The Big List Of All Nevada trucking companies.

 (H) Hazardous Materials (HAZMAT)